This post was last updated on 6/14/2018

-Adding categories is very easy, but for beginners it may take a while to figure it out.
-Therefore, we decided to write this quick guide on how to add categories in WordPress.
+Adding categories is very easy, but for beginners, it may take a while to figure it out.
+Therefore, I decided to write this quick guide on how to add categories in WordPress.

 1. Log in to your WordPress admin area.